-Introduce yourself, confirm the patient's name and date of birth, obtain consent and proceed to wash hands.
+Introduce yourself and confirm the patient's name and date of birth.
+Explain the examination, obtain consent and proceed to wash hands.

 Begin the examination by asking the patient to lie comfortably on the bed.
 The bed should be no more than 30o.
 It is important to briefly assess the general appearance of the whole body, and that includes the upper limbs and face.
 Ensure that the patient is exposed from the waist downwards such that the entire lower limb can be seen.

 Ask the patient about pain and comfort.
 Pain can indicate acute injury or be secondary to pathology.
 However, we primarily ask about pain to avoid hurting the patient and maximise their comfort.
 Next, look for paraphernalia around the bed.
 It is important to look out for walking aids, blood glucose monitors and medication.

 Look for any scarring, rashes, muscle wasting, fasciculation or dyskinesia.
 Wasting and fasciculation can be due to a lower motor neurone (LMN) lesion, and it is most notable usually at the quadriceps femoris and anterior tibialis.
 Dyskinesia (involuntary movements) can be caused by a variety of pathologies including Huntington's disease.

 Look at the shape, size, and general condition of the foot.
 Look for deformities such as hammer toe (a permanently bent toe at the proximal interphalangeal joint), flat foot and pes cavus (high arched foot).
 If the foot looks particularly deformed this may be due to neuropathic arthropathy (Charcot joint) a neurovascular complication of multiple neuropathies.

 Also keep an eye out for neuropathic, arterial or venous ulcers.
 The presentation of these is usually as follows:

 Neuropathic: Painless, thick and keratinised ulcers.
 Usually found on the sole of the foot.